chandanaraj22/cloud-waf-project/docs/MASTER_ARCHITECTURE.md

 - Establish system boundaries and scope
 - Act as a single source of truth before implementation begins

-Once finalized, this architecture should not change without team-wide agreement.
+Once finalized, this architecture must not change without team-wide agreement.

 ---